2025 Arkansas wildfires: Summary

 Arkansas’s 2025 wildfire season began unusually early.
 In mid-March, a rare outbreak of fires across the state was fueled by dry fuels and high winds.
 Fire crews responded to at least 54 separate wildfires on March 19, including structure damage in parts of Little Rock.

 March also saw volatile fire weather.
 In Pulaski County and the Little Rock area, dozens of fires broke out during periods of gusty winds and low humidity.
 Some fires damaged homes and public buildings.

 In March, the NWS Little Rock monthly summary noted that over 96 wildfires were reported, with red-flag conditions and winds over 50 mph contributing to rapid spread and difficult suppression conditions.

 As of early October, Arkansas has also experienced an unusually high number of fire-related fatalities.
 The Arkansas State Fire Marshal’s Office has reported 50 fire-related deaths so far in 2025—the highest total since 2016.

 Climatologically, wildfire risk (“fire weather” days) is trending upward in Arkansas.
 Studies indicate that hot, dry, and windy conditions supportive of fire behavior have increased in western, central, and southeastern parts of the state.

-Because the fire season is still active in Arkansas, more ignitions, growth, and impacts are expected during late summer and fall, particularly under dry weather, lightning events, or human ignitions.